-If you are confined in a non-network facility as a result of an emergency, you will be eligible for benefits until your attending physician agrees it is safe to transfer you to a network facility and any other conditions under the Federal No Surprises Act of 2020 are met.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for benefits until your attending physician agrees it is safe to transfer you to a network facility.

 If the health services that you require do not meet the definition of emergency, you should refer to the most specific section of this Policy for a description of your benefits.